|

 Exercise: In 400 words or less, write a scene in which a character

-breaks a "family rule" and suggest what the consequences of this action
+breaks a "family rule" and suggest what the consequences of this

-will be.
+action will be.

 -------------------------

-Every therapist knows that families have "rules," some unconscious, and
+Every therapist knows that families have "rules," some unconscious,

-some known and openly enforced.
-Are doors in the house always closed,
+and some known and openly enforced.

 Such rules usually keep families moving smoothly.
-They are to families
+But when a rule is

-serious trouble follows.
-And when people marry, bringing two sets of
+broken, sometimes serious trouble follows.
+And when people marry,

-family rules to the union, conflict often ensues.
+bringing two sets of family rules to the union, conflict often ensues.

-In your sub, let your reader know, either by implication or through
+In your SUB, let your reader know, either by implication or through

 -------------------------